Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/listview.md

 [CutieMenu](menu)

-Can be set to add a hamburger menu the can be popped up by the user.
+Can be set to add a hamburger menu that can be popped up by the user.
 If not set, the menu button will not be visible.

 **Note:** The menu button acts as a footer of the ListView with `footerPositioning` set to `ListView.OverlayFooter`.
-Setting the `footer` property manually will override this button which makes the menu unusable by the user unless another way of opening tme menu is implemented.
+Setting the `footer` property manually will override this button which makes the menu unusable by the user unless another way of opening the menu is implemented.